zoeskan/MCB185/README.md

 entire course in a couple weeks.
 Others may never finish.
 Unfortunately, the course has a 10-week schedule that ends in a letter grade.
 Not all students will finish the course.
 That's okay, you can still get a good grade even if you don't finish all of the material.
-Every assignment has a due date, but it's a soft deadline.
-You may turn in assignments late for full credit.